Western Corridor: Route

 The Western Corridor currently comprises, form north to south, Johns Road, Russley Road, Masham Road and Carmen Road.

 Speed limit

 The Western Corridor has a speed limit of 80 km/h (50 mph) for most of its length.
 The only exceptions are the Western Belfast Bypass which has a speed limit of 100 km/h (62 mph) and the 50–60 km/h (31–37 mph) speed limited southern urban section from the Yaldhurst Road intersection to the terminus at Main South Road.

 History

 The Western Corridor upgrade was announced by the government as a Road of National Significance in 2009.
 The section between Avonhead Road and Yaldhurst Road was completed in 2013.
 The next section to open was further north along the corridor between Sawyers Arms Road and Harewood Road creating a four-lane 80 km/h section of highway and restricting McLeans Island Road to a left in, left out intersection.

+The construction of the State Highway One/Memorial Avenue overbridge, 2015.
+Christchurch Airport is left of the image.